FredKSchott/snowpack/www/_template/tutorials/svelte.md

   ],
 ```

 Restart your Snowpack dev server to run it with the new configuration.
-Exit the process (ctrl + c in most Windows/Linux and cmd + c for Mac) and start it again with `npm run start`.
+Exit the process (ctrl + c in most Windows/Linux/macOS) and start it again with `npm run start`.

 > 💡 Tip: Restart the Snowpack development server when you make configuration changes (changes to the `snowpack.config.js`).